 Dervorguilla is a familiar figure in Scottish history, a lady of wealth, substance and impeccable pedigree.
 She is mentioned because she is the great grand-daughter of King David I, the mother of King John Balliol and she confirmed the foundation of a college at the University of Oxford, creating an endowment to ensure its future.
 Some of the monuments she had constructed are still standing as she built them in stone in Dumfries and Galloway.

 The best guess for Dervorguilla’s birth date is the year 1210.
 She was the daughter of Alan, the Lord of Galloway.
 At the time she was born, Galloway was a part of Celtic Scotland and the people spoke Gaelic.
 The name Galloway derives from Gall-Gael meaning “foreigner Gaels” which the Gaels from the western seaboard and the isles of Scotland considered the people from Galloway.
-Her mother was Alan’s second wife, Margaret, daughter of David, Earl of Huntingdon.
+Her mother was Alan’s second wife, Margaret, daughter of David, 8th Earl of Huntingdon.
 Margaret was the grand-daughter of King David I of Scotland.
-David I was the younger brother of King William I the Lion and King Malcolm IV.
+Her father, the 8th Earl of Huntington, was the younger brother of King William I the Lion and King Malcolm IV.
 So through her mother, Dervorguilla was a descendant of kings.

 Dervorguilla’s name is apparently a Latinized version of the name derived from the Gaelic “Dearbhfhorghaill”, also spelled “Derborgaill” or “Dearbhorghil”.
 This translates as “Daughter of the Oath”.
 She was one of three daughters of her father and most likely received an education worthy of her rank.
 When she was thirteen she was married to John, 5th Baron of Balliol, an English nobleman whose domains were ruled from the formidable Barnard Castle in County Durham.
 John’s family had come to England during the Norman Conquest and still had ancestral lands in France in Bailleul near the Somme.
 John was most likely fifteen years old at the time of the marriage.
 Dervorguilla seems to have fallen deeply in love with John.